 From the Chair

-Created during the conflict it commemorates, Faces of the Fallen continued the age-old tradition of artists memorializing war heroes.
-The exhibit echoed the Renaissance ideal that art can and does transcend and heal.
-Kathleen Robert's reaction on seeing her brother's portrait for the first time at the Women's Memorial says it best: "…It was a tremendous yet beneficial shock.
+Created during the conflict it commemorates, Faces of the Fallen continues the age-old tradition of artists memorializing war heroes.
+The exhibit echoes the Renaissance ideal that art can and does transcend and heal.
+Kathleen Robert's reaction on seeing her brother's portrait for the first time at The Women's Memorial says it best: "…It was a tremendous yet beneficial shock.
 Looking at that painting was like looking at Andrew again.
 It was so much better than a photo.
 It almost looked…holy!...."

 Thank you.